~ ONION SEED: NORMAL BULB ONIONS ~

 Order OnYR 350 seed £

-The round bulbs are a mellow red colour, and they store quite well for a while.
+The round bulbs are a dark red colour, with a good red colour inside as well, and they store quite a long time after harvest (for a red onion at least).

 It produces a good crop of medium-sized, slightly flattened red bulbs by late summer.
 Best used fresh, but it can store quite well.